How can educators identify and address potential barriers when designing instruction?

 - Are all of the options I provide accessible to all learners, or do they create barriers for some?

-- How do my instructional methods foster collaboration and community?
+- How do my instructional methods foster collaboration and interdependence?

 - How will I optimize the available choices to avoid overwhelming students with too many options?